charlietriplett/OpenA11yEngineer/_checklist-native/radio.md

 	- To move screen reader focus to newly revealed content: `Type_View_Focused`
 	- To NOT move focus, but dynamically announce new content: `accessibilityLiveRegion`(set to polite or assertive)
 	- To hide controls: `Important_For_Accessibility_false`

-### Actions

-- For external Bluetooth keyboard and screen reader

-- **iOS Tips**
-	- Screen reader -to activate: double tap
-	- Keyboard - to focus: tab or arrow keys
-	- Keyboard - to activate: space bar
-- **Android Tips**
-	- Screen reader -to activate: double tap
-	- Keyboard - to focus: tab or arrow keys
-	- Keyboard - to activate: space bar or enter key